RiftNT/anki-image-generator/README.md

 Before using the addon, you need to configure the following settings in the addon configuration menu:

 * `card_selection`: This setting determines how the addon selects which notes to change.
 You can choose to either 'override' all notes, or only change the notes with empty image_field.
 * `deck_target`: This setting specifies the deck in which the addon will operate.
-You can either enter the name of the deck, or use a tag to specify the notes.
 * `key_field`: This setting specifies the field of the notes that will be used as the search query for generating the images.
 * `image_field`: This setting specifies the field of the notes that the generated images will be placed in.